smiles724/PeptideDesign/README.md

 If you want to generate d-peptides, please set `x_mirror` to `True` in `dflow/configs/pep_codesign.yaml`.

 ## Cite and Contact
-If you find this paper and the corresponding code interesting and helpful, we would really appreciate it if you can cite the paper.
-Thank you! 😜
+If you find this paper and the corresponding code interesting and helpful, we would really appreciate it if you could cite the paper.
 Moreover, we welcome any sort of relevant questions.
 If you have any questions, please contact [fangwu97@stanford.edu].
 Thank you! :)
 ```markdown
 @article{wu2024d,